bc-tools/for-latex/TeXfactory/readme/coc/dirtree.md

 ### The fictive source folder

-In the following sections, we will consider a project named `FictivePack` with the following source folder where some `Python` and `Lua` files are used by the final package, and some images are needed to document the package.
+In the following sections, we will consider a project named `FictivePack` with the following source folder where one `Lua` file is used by the final package, and some translations are defined inside one folder `locale`.

 ~~~
 + FictivePack